 Post that link to every social media, networking and bookmarking site you use.
 Email it to your list, friends and family.
 Share it with everyone you know.

 Join Just ReTweet

 It’s a great way to get extra retweets, Facebook likes and +1s on your blog posts, as well as some new followers.
 Find out more here.

-Re-Publish A Previous High Performing Post To Another Platform
+Re-Publish a Previous High Performing Post to Another Platform

 Re-purposing content that promotes your books or drives traffic to your site is worth a few minutes of effort.
 Check out this article on how to re-purpose your content.
-Consider reposting content on LinkedIn, Medium, BlogHer, SheWrites or a site in your niche that allows users to set up a blog on the site (I’m thinking about sites such as Do You Yoga or Matador Travel).
+Consider reposting content on LinkedIn, Medium, BlogHer, here on SheWrites, or a site in your niche that allows users to set up a blog on the site (I’m thinking about sites such as Do You Yoga or Matador Travel).

 Send out a Newsletter

 If you have subscribers, but rarely send out information, try and rectify that.
 Start by sending out an email about a new book, or a book that’s on sale, or just a new blog post you’ve written.
 Don’t have a list?
 Start one (companies like Mailchimp and Aweber make it super easy).

 Brainstorm Ideas for a New Freebie for your New Subscribers

 What would your ideal reader enjoy getting for free?
 A report on the non-fiction topic you write about?
 A short story featuring the characters from your novel?
 Start outlining a digital gift that you can tempt new subscribers with and send to your existing list.